lkmvip/netflix-4K-DDplus/README.md

 **In Win11 and edge browser(Non-portable)**
 1, DDplus, Atmos(if any) Audio
-2, Lock the bitrate of 4K video to 12000
-3, Use HEVC code, Downgrade from 4K to 1080P
+2, Allows not using prk config for 4K (Lock to 12000k, SDR only)

 **Other OS And Browser(Includes portable edge)**
-1, HE-AAC Audio (lower than DDplus)
+1, HE-AAC Audio 5.1 (lower than DDplus)
 2, AV1, VP9, AVC, and AVChigh, can be selected